Australian Trading Strategies (Backtest)

 1. Exchange-traded funds (ETFs): Purchasing ETFs that track the Australian stock market indexes is one of the simplest methods to invest in the Australian market.
 Such ETFs invest in equities of businesses that have their headquarters or conduct a substantial portion of their operations in Australia.
 ETFs that track Australian market indexes offer an already diversified portfolio.
 Investing in such index ETFs is much cheaper than trying to build your own portfolio of Australian stocks.

 2. Depository Receipts: Purchasing depository receipts of Australian stocks from a major bank in your home nation is another simple option to invest in the Australian market.
 A depositary receipt (DR) is a physical certificate that a bank issues to represent shares of a foreign corporation that are traded on a domestic stock exchange.
 The depositary receipt offers an alternative to trading on an international market and enables you to hold equity in other nations.
 One of the most popular kinds of DRs is the American depositary receipt (ADR), which offers businesses, investors, and traders opportunities to invest in international markets.
 If you reside in the US, you can simply purchase an ADR of any Australian stock of choice from the OTC marketplace through your broker.
+In this article, we use the ETF with the ticker code EWA.
+It’s liquid, has a history back to 1996, and is thus suitable for backtesting.

 3. Directly trading the stocks: Another option is to directly buy Australian stocks.
 Although it is more challenging than buying ADRs, you can buy and sell stocks directly on a few international stock exchanges thanks to the particular services offered by a number of online brokerages.
 Interactive Brokers is one broker that provides access to the majority of stock exchanges worldwide.
 There may be other brokers, such as TradeStation and E*Trade.
 Ask your broker about direct access to Australian equities if you are interested in that market; you may be surprised they offer them.

 4. Australian stock CFDs: While this is not usually recommended, it is a good option for speculation purposes.
 You can trade Australian stock CFDs via a CFD broker, such as IG, eToro, and so on; an Australian CFD broker, such as Fusion Markets, is more likely to offer Australian stock CFDs than other ones.
 If your interest is just to gain from price movements rather than own the underlying stocks, explore this option.
 It is best used for short-term trading and speculation, not investing, as it does not offer you the ability to own the asset.
+Always keep in the back of your mind that the majority of CFD traders lose money.

 Australian trading strategies backtest